-North Penn High School offers a vast variety of extracurricular that provide opportunities for students to get involved in their community.
+North Penn High School offers a vast variety of extracurriculars that provide opportunities for students to get involved in their community.
 Clubs such as SENP, Key Club, and ENACT provide chances to volunteer locally.
 For those who want to take it one step further, Lansdale Borough has similar opportunities where students can actively participate in their community, and the benefits it opens up are abundant.

-“Communication, decision making, and organizational skills can be gained through volunteering.
+“Communication, decision-making, and organizational skills can be gained through volunteering.
 Additionally, a lot of the people who are volunteering come from many different backgrounds with many different skills, but all have the goal to make our communities a better place to live,” Gladfelter explained.

 Additionally, an important benefit to reap from volunteering is it can be beneficial to put down on college applications, and can even help students make good connections.

-“When filling out college applications, scholarships, internships, the decision makers always are interested in hearing about volunteering and the takeaways you have gained from those opportunities.
+“When filling out college applications, scholarships, and internships, the decision makers always are interested in hearing about volunteering and the takeaways you have gained from those opportunities.
 Also, volunteering can oftentimes provide additional opportunities with making connections with professionals that may be able to help with future endeavors,” Gladfelter said.

 For students who are interested in getting involved locally, Gladfelter explains that it can be as simple as reaching out.

 “Sometimes it is as simple as asking if there are opportunities.
-You can also follow local government social media pages or web sites to see if there are any announcements looking for volunteers.
+You can also follow local government social media pages or websites to see if there are any announcements looking for volunteers.
 There may be friends of groups, watershed groups, local professional groups, and society groups that often are looking for volunteers to help with events or programs.”

 “If your local groups currently do not have a student representation, go to a meeting and see if you are interested and then speak with the Chair of that committee.
 You never know until you pursue it,” Gladfelter explained.